On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Proposed Model

 \section{Proposed Model}

-In this section, we first introduce a Bivariate Bernoulli model (BBM), which is useful in measuring the degree of association between two dichotomized quantitative characters.
-Although the problem can be generalized to a multivariate setup, in the present paper we focus our attention to the bivariate version only.
-This model will be used to incorporate the inherent dependency between capture and recapture attempts in the DRS.
-We will see that the proposed BBM and $M_{tb}$ model are equivalent.
+In this section, we first introduce a Bivariate Bernoulli model (BBM), which is useful in measuring the degree of association between capture and recapture attempts.
+Although the problem can be generalized to a multivariate setup for multiple lists problem, in the present paper we focus our attention to the bivariate version only for DRS.